 Former outfielder Curt Flood, who played most notably with the Cardinals, dies of throat cancer at the age of 59.
 After being traded to the Phillies in 1969, the baseball pioneer refused to play for Philadelphia and challenged the owners’ reserve clause, taking the matter as far as the U.S. Supreme Court, where he lost the case, but laid the groundwork which would lead to free agency in professional sports.

 George W. Bush is sworn in as the 43rd President of the United States.
 The former Texas Ranger owner, who had a scant 1.8 percent share of the team in the beginning of the venture, and his partners bought the Texas franchise from Eddie Chiles in 1989 for $86 million.

 With the encouragement of President George W. Bush, a former major league owner, baseball's second application to the Treasury Department's Office of Foreign Assets Control to allow Cuba to play in the World Baseball Classic is approved.
 With the issues of potential espionage by Cuban spies accompanying the team and money going to the Castro government having been resolved, the Olympic champs will be one of the 16 teams to compete in the WBC.

 At the introductory news conference, Bob Castellini, the new Reds’ owner, makes it clear on his first day on the job he plans to be a hands-on CEO.
-Promising the fans a championship, the Cincinnati produce proprietor plans to work out of the offices at Great American Ball Park on a daily basis until he has an clear understanding of how a baseball front office operates.
+Promising the fans a championship, the Cincinnati produce proprietor plans to work out of the offices at Great American Ball Park on a daily basis until he has a firm understanding of how a baseball front office operates.